pgmichenf/hello-world/README.md

 # hello-world
 hello world repo

 Testing gitHub repo.
-This i/f blows.
-Switching to command line.
+Not quite as earth-shattering as I thought it would be.